Sigma3Wolf/2DArrays/README.md

 # C# 2D Arrays

- An application to test different method used to access 2D arrays in C# Setting [gblnDebug=False], allow you to make Speed Test with Watch.
+ An application to test different method used to access 2D arrays in C#<br/>
+ Setting [gblnDebug=False], allow you to make Speed Test with Watch.
 </p>